Song For Europe

 The Pompidou Centre opens in Paris on 2nd February.

 An IRA "bomb factory" is discovered in Liverpool on 4th February.
-On 10th February the IRA gunmen involved in the Balcombe Street siege are given life sentences for murder.
+On 9th February the Provisional IRA gunmen involved in the Balcombe Street siege are given life sentences for murder, with a recommendation that they serve a minimum of 30 years.

 Keith Richards is arrested in Toronto on 27th February for possession of heroin and cocaine.